 In order to get your instruction permit in Minnesota, you must be 15 years old and have completed the 30 hours of the classroom portion of Driver's Ed.
 You must also be enrolled in behind-the-wheel instruction.

-When you’re ready to apply for your permit, head to your local DVS office and:
+When you're ready to apply for your learner's permit, head to your local DVS office and:

 - Present a completed permit/license application with a parental/legal guardian signature.

-- Submit two proofs of identification (the DPS provides a list of acceptable documents).
+- Submit 2 documents for proof of identification (the DPS provides a list of acceptable documents).

 - Submit your Driver's Ed certificate of completion.